fahimcodex/Simulation-and-Modeling-lab/README.md

 ## Repository Contents

-- `Lab Assignment 1/` - the current assignment folder
+- `Lab Assignment 1/` - the first assignment folder
 - `SIM_Lab1_Md_Fahim_Hossain_0432320005101085.ipynb` - notebook with the solution for Lab Assignment 1
 - `Lab Assignment 2/` - the second assignment folder
 - `SIM_Lab2_Md_Fahim_Hossain_0432320005101085.ipynb` - notebook with the solution for Lab Assignment 2